eedwards4/eedwards4.github.io/README.md

-# eedwards4.github.io
+# Personal Website
-Personal website, pretty much done entirely in HTML/CSS if anyone is curious
+Yep.
+That's what this is.